It’s that time again, all the kiddos are heading back to school.

 Try shopping at the grocery store for school supplies

-Target and Walmart may be your first pick for back-to-school shopping, however, they may not have the best deals.
-Try shopping at your local grocery story for your basic school necessitates.
+Target and Walmart might be your first pick for back-to-school shopping, however, they may not have the best deals.
+Try shopping at your local grocery store for your basic school necessitates.

 This will also save you a trip, so you can purchase your food and back to school supplies in one place.
 This is a great way to save money on back-to-school shopping.